Catherine MACQUART-MARTIN

-I coach leaders in diverse, intercultural, and high-stakes environments.
+I coach leaders in intercultural, diverse, and high-stakes environments.

 What I've observed

-Difference can strengthen a team – but not by magic.
+Diversity can strengthen a team — but not by magic.

-That is why I focus on conversation.
+That is why I focus on conversations.

 Because diversity may be visible on paper.

-But inclusion is decided in the conversation.
+But inclusion is decided in each conversation.

 Defining experiences